 Do these fees include tax?

 Your Homeowners’ Association fees are definitely subject to tax.
 According to the Revenue Memorandum Circular No. 9-2013 by the Bureau of Internal Revenue or BIR, all fees due to be collected by the homeowner’s association are subject to VAT or Value-Added Tax.
 If, for instance, the condominium association required at least Php 90 worth of association fees for every square meter without tax, then a unit measuring 75 square meters merits Php 6,750.
 This amount will then increase after being subjected to the VAT.
+So remember to get yourself acquainted with the rental law in the Philippines.

 When are you required to start paying?